maxjo020418/BAScraper/README.md

 > [!NOTE]
 > When using multiple requests, (as in multiple functions under `PullPushAsync`)
-> it is highly recommended to use all the functions under the same class
+> it is highly recommended to use the functions under the same instance
 > because all the request pool related variables would be shared in that case.
 >
 > Also, when re-running scripts using this, pools recording the request status is reset every time.